reshadi/jakets/README.md

 Despite JavaScript problems, it is still better than make and shell! :)

 # Why JakeTs
-Typed scripts are easier to undrestand, maintain, validate ...
+Typed scripts are easier to undrestand, maintain, validate and other things.